pjakiela/ECON379/exercises/E4-DD1-desc.md

 the we use the `import excel` command to read in the data.
 Notice that we use the `sheet()` option to specify which sheet we want to use and the `first` option to tell Stata that the first row in our data set is variable names rather than data values.
+The last thing we do is use the `label var` command to assign each variable a descriptive label (that would appear, for example, if we listed the variables and their descriptions using the `desc` command).